Raphhh/puppy/README.md

 ## About

-Puppy is a skeleton that runs Puppy/Application.
+Puppy is a skeleton that runs Puppy\Application.
 It uses Puppy\Config as config manager.

 It includes some default modules:
  - [Template module](https://github.com/Raphhh/puppy-template) allows to use Twig as template engine.